kubeflow/website/content/docs/pipelines/sdk/component-development.md

 ## Writing your component definition file

-You need a component specification in YAML format that describes the component for the Kubeflow Pipelines system.
+To create a component from you containerized program you need to write component specification in YAML format that describes the component for the Kubeflow Pipelines system.

 For the complete definition of a Kubeflow Pipelines component, see the